epics-summer-school/documentation/docs/about.md

 ---
-title: Introduction to the VM
+title: How to use the VM
 layout: default
 nav_order: 2
 ---